google/zetasql/docs/datetime_functions.md

 + `QUARTER`
 + `YEAR`

-Special handling is required for MONTH, QUARTER, and YEAR parts when the date is at (or near) the last day of the month.
-If the resulting month has fewer days than the original DATETIME's day, then the result day is the last day of the new month.
+Special handling is required for `MONTH`, `QUARTER`, and `YEAR` parts when the date is at (or near) the last day of the month.
+If the resulting month has fewer days than the original `DATETIME`'s day, then the result day is the last day of the new month.

 **Return Data Type**

-DATETIME
+`DATETIME`

 **Example**